Michael Baym

 Arya Kaul

-Graduate Student (BIG, currently on leave)Arya is analyzing bacterial sequences from before the age of antibiotics.
+Graduate Student (BIG)Arya is trying to figure out where new bacterial genes come from, and analyzing bacterial sequences from before the age of antibiotics.

 🇺🇸